Frequently Asked Questions

 If you are using the same browser on the same computer and your leagues are missing, the game data has probably been deleted.
 This can happen in places like schools and libraries that set browsers to automatically delete everything when they are closed.
 It also happens if you manually delete your browser data.
 For example, in Chrome, if you go to More tools > Clear browsing data... > Cookies and other site data, that will delete all your Football GM data.
 This is true even if you tell it to only delete data from today - if you played Football GM at all today, it will completely delete all your leagues.

 Browsers may also delete data if disk space is running low.
+I've never seen this happen on a desktop/laptop, but it does sometimes happen on mobile browsers.
 To minimize the chance of this happening, go to the global settings page and enable Persistent Storage.

 In cases where the data has been deleted from your browser profile, the only way to get it back is if you have a backup.
 Sorry :(